-3. Identify factors which promote good interpersonal relationships with the resident, resident's family and friends 4.
-Identify factors which may block effective communication between the resident and their family and friends Listen to the resident's comments Allow enough time for communication Observe non-verbal behavior during interaction Body position Facial expression Listen carefully to expressed thoughts and feelings and to the tone of voice Express acceptance of the resident Be an attentive, sympathetic listener Encourage focus on the resident's concerns Don't criticize other staff Be responsive to the resident's needs Avoid gossip Assist the resident with personal communication by reporting the resident's wishes to the charge nurse Control your emotions Develop empathy Be courteous Be gentle Factors which promote good interpersonal relationships Kindness Patience Listening to family members Non-interference in private family business Factors which block effective communication The family's feeling of guilt or grief with admitting a resident to a nursing facility.
-The resident's feelings of anger and sadness related to losing their independence and personal residence. -- --- -- -- -- a The resident resident's friends and/or c.
+3. Identify factors which promote good interpersonal relationships with the resident; resident's family and friends 4.
+Identify factors which may block effective Listen to the resident's comments Allow enough time for communication Observe non-verbal behavior during interaction Body position Facial expression Listen carefully to expressed thoughts and feelings and to the tone of voice Express acceptance of the resident Be an attentive, sympathetic listener Encourage focus on the resident's concerns Don't criticize other staff Be responsive to the resident's needs Avoid gossip Assist the resident with personal communication by reporting the resident's wishes to the charge nurse Control your emotions Develop empathy Be courteous Be gentle Factors which promote good interpersonal relationships Kindness Patience Listening to family members relationships with the resident; resident's family j.
+Be courteousk.
+Be gentle 3.
+Factors which promote good interpersonal which may block a.
+Kindnessb.
+Patience resident and their family and friends 4.
+Factors which block effective communication a.
+The family's feeling of guilt or grief with admitting a resident to a nursing facility.b.
+The resident's feelings of anger and sadness related to losing their independence andpersonal residence.

+c.
 The resident, resident's friends, and/or family's concerns including money, provision of care, the future, separation from loved ones, etc. d.
 Using unfamiliar language e.
 Cultural differences f.
 Changing subject g.
 Interrupting when the other person is speaking h.
 Giving your opinion when not asked Level of care for meals: i.
 Excessive talking • Independent: if resident completed j.
 Continuing to work or do other tasks while activity with no help or oversight every 5.
 Identify factors others are talking time. which promote k.
 Giving pat answers such as "don't worry" • Supervision: if oversight, effective l.
 Illness/pain. encouragement, or cueing was communication m.
 Stressed about something else provided.
 (No touching.
 Verbal between the 5.
 Factors which promote effective communication guidance, watching for safety.)
 Dining Assistant a.
-Report the following information promptly • Limited assistance: if resident was and other to the nurse highly involved in activity and received healthcare 1) Information about a resident that could physical help in guided maneuvering of members. result in their harm limb(s) or other non-weight-bearing.
+Report the following information promptly • Limited assistance: if resident was and other to the nurse highly involved in activity and received healthcare Information about a resident that could physical help in guided maneuvering of members. result in their harm limb(s) or other non-weight-bearing.
 2) Changes in the resident's behavior or (Light touch.
 No weight bearing at all.) physical condition • Extensive assistance: if resident 3) Personal information about the Dining performed part of the activity weight- Assistant which could interfere with their bearing support was provided (bearing performance a little OR a lot.)
 4) Questions or concerns from residents • Total dependence: if there was full and/or visitors staff performance of an activity with 5) Accurate documentation of level of care no participation by resident for any for meals aspect of the feeding activity.
-The resident must be unwilling or unable to perform any part of the activity.
-(Resident does not move a muscle to help.) • Activity did not occur: if the activity Then vity and mot occur.
-If the activity
+The Tot means resident must be unwilling or unable to perform any part of the activity.
+(Resident does not move a muscle to help.) • Activity did not occur: if the activity

+did not come on family and /or non

 did not occur or family and/or non-

 facility staff provided care 100% of the

 time.